As the exam season comes around, here are our top 10 tips for improving your exam scores.

 See if you can form online ‘study groups’ using your preferred social app, where you can test each other using the past papers (see number 2), and talk out loud about the key points.
 Talking to others can aid memory.

-Make sure you know how to access your exam, when they are, and how long.
-Check rules and regulations (for example, your seat number for specific exams, bring your student ID, what you're allowed to take into the exam, mitigating circumstances and so on).
-You can usually find this information in your course handbook.
+Make sure you know how to access your exam, when they are, and how long by checking the Semester 2 2021/22 exam schedule.
+Check the rules and regulations - you can usually find this information in your course handbook.

 If you’ve done all these things, you should then be able to think positively about yourself, and go into your exams knowing that you've done everything you could.
 A positive attitude leads to confidence, reduces pre-exam nerves and leads to a positive outcome.

 - Top tips for taking open book exams 1 - preparation